hms-dbmi/viv/avivator/README.md

 - NodeJS 14.0.0
 - NPM 6.14.4
 - Firefox Developer Edition 84.0b8
+- Zsh 5.7.1

 ## Installation guide

-To install Avivator, run the following commands in the `avivator/` directory.
+To install Avivator, run the following commands in a `zsh` or `bash` shell in the `avivator/` directory.

 First, install the NPM dependencies for Viv (typical time: 29.63 seconds):